Style and Tone Matter Even More During Hard Times

 My Experience Kicks In

-My schedule page states I use Zoom.
-As does my Modus Operandi provided upon our initial contact.
-There was no attention paid to my processes or the information provided.
+My schedule page states that I use Zoom and why, and my Modus Operandi provided upon our initial contact also mentions Zoom.
+However, no attention was paid to my processes or the information provided.
 Not a good look.

 After receiving that last email, I politely and respectfully declined the project.
-Even at a time when business is slow, I just cannot work with anyone who doesn’t seem to respect my time, what I do and how I do it.
+I just cannot work with anyone who doesn’t respect my time or my methods.
+I hate tugs of war.

 Yes, business is business and formality matters.
-But at some point it is also wise, prudent and important to acknowledge that human being on the other side.
-Especially when they share with you circumstances that anyone would struggle with.
+But at some point, it is also wise, prudent, and essential to acknowledge that human beings are on the other side — especially when they share with you circumstances that anyone would struggle with.

 Good People Rise to the Occasion

-After weeks of communications where each side shared concerns, I guess I was spoiled.
-I’ve lost count of the emails over the past month that asked “How are you doing?” and “Are you safe and healthy?”.
-Even from frequent readers of this site.
+I lost count of the emails I received asking, “How are you doing?” and “Are you safe?” even from frequent readers of this site.

 John stood out like a sore thumb.

-He could have been a great guy.
-However, he didn’t give me any indication of that.
-He may have been someone I would have enjoyed working with and helping to succeed.
-My gut told me otherwise.
+He could have been a great guy, but he didn’t give me any indication of that.
+He may have been someone I would have enjoyed working with and helping to succeed, but my gut told me otherwise.

-While I certainly did not like walking away from income at this time, I’m sort of a stickler when it comes to how I am treated.
-Just think about how showing a little concern, or humanity, could have turned this around.
+While no one enjoys passing on income, I’m sort of a stickler when it comes to how I am treated, and my decades of experience help me to avoid problematic relationships.
+Just think about how showing a little concern or humanity could have turned this around.

-If there is a silver lining about this pandemic, it is how the good rise to the occasion and you find out who truly cares.
-Business is about people.
-Never forget that.
+If there is a silver lining to challenging times or difficult circumstances, it is how the good rises to the occasion and you find out who truly cares.
+Business is about people — not just dollars — and I prefer to do business with folks I like.